-By capturing knowledge in a knowledge management system, you ensure that future employees will have access to the same information, even if a senior employee or valuable SME leaves the company or department.
+By capturing knowledge in a knowledge management system, you ensure that future employees will have access to the same information, even if an employee leaves the company or department.
 This is particularly valuable in high-turnover areas, such as sales and customer service.

-We all know the saying “two heads are better than one.”
-Businesses can tap into the synergies that exist among not just two but all of their employees when they provide an effective platform for sharing knowledge.
-This leads to a more creative, collaborative and open working environment, with a stronger focus on teamwork and mutual support.
+Two heads are better than one.
+When businesses provide an effective knowledge sharing platform, they can tap into the synergies that exist among not just two, but all of their employees.
+This leads to a more creative, collaborative, and open working environment, with a sharper focus on teamwork and mutual support.

 6. Easier scalability

 Unlike conventional methods for educating employees (like classroom training or one-on-one mentoring), knowledge sharing enables organizations to reach far greater numbers of employees all at once.
-By giving all employees online access to the relevant knowledge they need (including on mobile devices), you can serve the needs of the entire organization, even if employees are spread out across multiple locations.
+By giving all employees online access to the relevant knowledge they need (including on mobile devices), you can serve the entire organization’s needs, even if employees work from multiple locations.

 7. An agile, responsive knowledge base

-Lastly, modern knowledge management based on knowledge sharing gives organizations a competitive advantage.
+Modern knowledge management based on knowledge sharing gives organizations a competitive advantage.
 Because knowledge originates among real employees working on the business side of the organization, it is much more in touch with actual market conditions.
-It can also be continually updated as those conditions change, so it is far more agile and responsive than past training methods which may have taken months to update.
+It can also be continually updated as those conditions change, so it is far more agile and responsive than past training methods, which may have taken months to update.